daaaaande/auto_find_circ/README.md

 -> from there on first_heatmap.R will filter the results, needs to be run manually and should be an example of how to handle the  allcircs_matrix_heatmap.txt

 ## godfather.pl
-->  will start the auto_automaker with the same input file for all three here seen pipelines, then add everything together into one dir
+->  will start the auto_automaker with the same input file for all three here seen pipelines, then add everything together into one dir called all_run_DAY_MONTH/

  >the main data output is already done for the steptwo output, the matrixmaker.pl and matrixtwo.pl combined with the first_hetmap.R will just make it more easy to analyze the data that comes out. so in theory you could ignore the last 3 steps!